How to be dogmatic about your meeting outcomes

 Clear your mind of the impulse to use the same methods as always and reverse engineer your meeting activities to reach the outcome you want.

-Don’t settle for an answer that’s too vague or broad when determining your desired outcome; drill down to the core of what you’re looking for.
+Don’t settle for an answer that’s too vague or broad when determining your desired outcome for your meeting agenda; drill down to the core of what you’re looking for.
 What are the deliverables you seek?
 What are you building?
 What does done look like?
 The better you understand what it is you’re looking to create, the more targeted you can be when devising your plan of attack.
 If you find that you’re having trouble moving past old methods created by others that have become habit, it is likely that you have not given enough thought to your outcome; return to it whenever you feel stuck.

 This isn’t to say that you must construct every activity from scratch.
 Some methods are indeed tried-and-true.
 However, if you find yourself using the same few methods in every meeting, take it as a sign that you need to reconsider whether your methods are in service of your outcome.
 It may be that you’ve developed a repertoire of methods and activities that are flexible and multi-purposeful.
 If this is the case, that’s wonderful!
 On the other hand, it may be that you have replaced a previously held method bias with a new one.